DNNCommunity/DNNDocs/content/administrators/structured-content/create-api-key/index.md

     1. Enter a human-friendly name for the API key.
     2. Choose the permissions to grant to the app that uses the API key.

+        > [!NOTE]
-        Note: An API key is associated with the content items of a specific site; i.e., the site that was current when the key was created.
+        > An API key is associated with the content items of a specific site; i.e., the site that was current when the key was created.

-5. Click/Tap Create.
+5. Click/Tap **Create**.
 6. Search for the API key in the list.